East Nusa Tenggara Indonesia Travel Guide

 Always wear a helmet when using motorcycle taxis (ojeks).

-Renting a vehicle offers flexibility for exploring on your own, notably for traversing the Trans-Flores Highway or local roads.
+Hiring a car gives you the freedom to explore on your own, especially for traversing the Trans-Flores Highway or local roads.
 However, there are important considerations.

 Dedicated bicycle sharing programs are not available.
 Some guesthouses offer basic bicycle rentals for short explorations.

-Flores does not feature unique special-purpose vehicles such as tuk-tuks or jeepneys for general public transport.
+Flores does not feature unique unique vehicles like auto-rickshaws-tuks or jeepneys for general public transport.

-Parking is generally informal; you can typically park on roadsides or in marked areas near attractions.
+Parking is generally informal; you can typically to park on roadsides or in marked locations in the vicinity of attractions.

-Boats are indispensable for island hopping in Komodo National Park.
+Boats are indispensable for island-to-island travel in Komodo National Park.
 Options include speedboats and traditional wooden boats.

 Dive operators use various boat types for access to dive sites within Komodo National Park and other marine areas.